 +---------------------------------------------------------------------------------------+

-Note: NVIDIA GeForce GTX/RTX series and Quadro models below K2000/M2000/P2000/T2000 have a maximum of 3 to 5 encoding sessions per system.
+NVIDIA GeForce GTX/RTX series and Quadro models below K2000/M2000/P2000/T2000 have a maximum of 8 or 12 encoding sessions per system.
 This is a hard limit enforced by the NVIDIA driver.
 Other Quadro models, Tesla, and GRID cards do not have this limitation.
+Professional applications requiring more than 12 simultaneous streams should consider Tesla or enterprise-grade GPU options.

-To bypass this limit, follow the instructions at https://github.com/keylase/nvidia-patch for a third-party driver patch (use at your own risk).
+To bypass the GeForce encoding limit on consumer cards (use at your own risk), follow the instructions at https://github.com/keylase/nvidia-patch for a third-party driver patch.

 Set up NVIDIA Video Encoding

 IPVTL supports H.264, HEVC, and AV1 encoding on NVIDIA GPUs.
-In channel configuration, channel configuration, select encodings with NVENC to enable GPU encoding.
+In channel configuration, select encodings with NVENC to enable GPU encoding.
+This offloads the primary computational burden from the system CPU to the dedicated NVIDIA encoding engine.

 IPVTL NVIDIA Encoding

 Different NVIDIA video cards have different video encoding capabilities.
-For example, GeForce RTX 4060 supports AV1 encoding, while GeForce RTX 3060 and GTX 1660 do not.
-For details, visit NVIDIA Video Encode and Decode GPU Support Matrix.
+For example, GeForce RTX 4090, RTX 4080, and RTX 4060 support AV1 encoding, while GeForce RTX 3090, RTX 3060, and GTX 1660 do not.
+For comprehensive details on each GPU's encoding capabilities, visit NVIDIA Video Encode and Decode GPU Support Matrix.
+Refer to this matrix before purchasing GPU hardware to ensure it meets your specific codec requirements.

 Set up NVIDIA Video Decoding